The Ocean-Eyed Girl

 When I think of her early years, it is always the damp scent of the valley at dawn.
 She would return to the house just as the sun began to warm the wooden porch, her long straight hair carrying the smell of crushed leaves and horse sweat.
 Inside, the television would already be murmuring its morning broadcast to an empty room, its pale light flickering across the floorboards.
 She had these large, blue eyes that absorbed the entire landscape but gave nothing back.
 Even as a young woman, she kept her hands tightly buried in her pockets, her knuckles white beneath the fabric, She was guarding some dark secret, gripping it in the dark like a key to a door she could never open.

-The city eventually quietly returned her to the dirt roads she had tried to leave behind.
-She arrived with a worn suitcase and a three-year-old child whose small hands tightly grasped the hem of her coat.
+Eventually the city quietly returned her to the dirt roads she had tried to leave behind.
+She arrived with a small suitcase and a three-year-old child whose small hands tightly grasped the hem of her coat.
 The brightly colored plastic toys scattered across the front steps felt sharply out of place against the peeling, gray paint of the old house.
-Night after broken night, the irregular rhythm of her heavy shoes stumbling down that gravel road would disrupt the quiet of the fields.
+Night after broken night, the irregular rhythm of her high heels stumbling down that gravel road would disrupt the quiet of the fields.

 Now, the living room wall holds nothing but a tied bundle of dried, darkened roses.
-Every so often, a brittle petal quietly detaches itself and falls onto the scratched wooden floor, joining the shadows of the room.
+Every so often, a brittle petal quietly detaches itself and falls onto the wooden floor, joining the shadows of the room.
 The black birds continue to circle low over the valley just as they always did, their fast-moving shapes gliding across the tall grass without making a sound.
-The dirt road remains exactly as it was, though it no longer bears the uneven weight of her midnight stumbling.
-Her ravaged, ocean-eyed body has finally been laid to rest, buried deep in the earth like a forgotten key.
+The dirt road remains unchanged, though her footsteps no longer fall on it.
+The ocean-eyed girl has finally been laid to rest, buried deep in the earth like a forgotten key.

 The Morning the Birds Stayed Quiet

-The three-year-old child is now just tall enough to reach the kitchen sink, quietly pushing a small wooden stool across the linoleum to wash a single green apple.
-There are no loud cries or tearful questions, just the steady stream of tap water running over the fruit and the soft padding of bare feet moving through the empty house.
+The three-year-old child is now just tall enough to reach the kitchen sink, quietly pushing a small stool across the wooden floor to wash a single green apple.
+There are just the steady stream of tap water running over the fruit and the soft padding of bare feet moving through the empty house.

 Sometimes, the child pauses and looks toward the living room wall where those withered stems still hang, tilting their head as if trying to trace the outline of a shadow that no longer falls across the floor.
-The damp valley wind slips through the loose cracks in the window frame, gently rustling the child's hair, while the gravel road outside stretches out endlessly, quiet, still, and completely undisturbed.
+The damp valley wind slips through the slightly open window, gently rustling the child's hair, while the gravel road outside stretches out endlessly, quiet, still, and completely undisturbed.

 The Next Town Over on a Tuesday